 Wellbeing is about much more than physical health.
 Here, it’s an eight-dimensional balancing act that – when maintained properly – leaves us best able to cope with adversity, build rewarding relationships and live with a sense of purpose.

 College, like life in general, can be at times overwhelming.
 The ability and personal awareness to slow things down and remember what matters is a valuable skill in a competitive world.
 It’s why we added board games, ping pong, a piano and more casual seating to some of our most trafficked public spaces in 2013 – and continue to do so each semester.
-It’s why we have almost 200 clubs and organizations for students to do what makes them happy.
+It’s why we have more than 250 clubs and organizations for students to do what makes them happy.

 And it’s also why, in 2014, we launched a new, comprehensive approach to wellbeing on our campus.
 On average, there are three wellbeing events on campus every week.